More than half of Canadians say they understand Alberta separatism: poll

 Only 26 per cent of respondents said they support the idea of Alberta becoming an independent country, with 12 per cent saying they “strongly” support it and 15 per cent saying they support it “somewhat.”

+The numbers in the polling don’t always match up due to rounding.

-Sixty-two per cent of respondents said they’re opposed, with 50 per cent saying they’re “strongly” opposed, and 11 per cent saying they “don’t know.”
+Sixty-two per cent of respondents said they’re opposed, with 50 per cent saying they’re “strongly” opposed, 13 per cent saying they are somewhat opposed and 11 per cent saying they “don’t know.”

 Among respondents who support the province of Alberta becoming a country, 76 per cent say they understand why Alberta might want to become independent.